kevinwang1011/twitter-twitch-notification-bot/README.md

 The bot will:

 1. Connect to Twitch EventSub
-2. Listen for stream start events
+2. Listen for stream start events from all configured channels
-3. Post to Twitter when the monitored channel goes live
+3. Post to Twitter when any monitored channel goes live

 Press `Ctrl+C` to stop the bot.